e6voe9/e6voe9/README.md

 <h4><a href="https://andr0meda.io/">Andr0meda Systems</a></h4>

-*Contribution:* Created frontend application on my own, using `next.js` (pages router) with seo in mind.
+Created frontend application on my own, using `next.js` (pages router) with seo in mind.
 Styled with custom theme created based off `tailwind`.

 ### Vue

 <h4><a href="https://rotgar.e6voe9.com/en/">Rotgar GameFi</a></h4>

-*Contribution:* Fully responsive website created using `nuxt.js` for good seo.
+Fully responsive website created using `nuxt.js` for good seo.
 It has internationalization feature and optimized images.

 ### Open Source